microsoft/promptflow/docs/how-to-guides/how-to-create-and-use-your-own-tool-package.md

       import traceback

       def test():
           """collect and list package info using the `package-tools` entry point.

-This ensures that your package is correctly packed and your tools are accurately collected.""" all_package_tools = {}
+          This ensures that your package is correctly packed and your tools are accurately collected.
+          """
+          all_package_tools = {}

           for entry_point in pkg_resources.iter_entry_points(group="package_tools"):